ToRothorNot | Traditional IRA to Roth Conversion Calculator & Tax Planner

 Why Roth Conversion Timing MattersMany retirement planning decisions depend on timing.
 The years before Social Security, Medicare, and required minimum distributions (RMDs) may create opportunities for Roth conversions at lower tax rates.A Roth conversion strategy that appears beneficial today may have different results once future tax brackets, Social Security taxation, Medicare IRMAA surcharges, ACA subsidies, capital gains taxes, and survivor-spouse tax rates are considered.ToRothorNot helps you compare these tradeoffs by modeling retirement scenarios over time instead of focusing only on the current year.

 ToRothorNot is an educational planning tool and does not model every IRS worksheet or edge case.
-It does not guarantee the absolute best strategy, but it can be a practical way to evaluate tradeoffs and prepare for conversations with your professional advisor.
+It does not guarantee the absolute best strategy will be found, but it can be a practical way to evaluate tradeoffs and prepare for conversations with your professional advisor.

 © omSoft LLC.
 All rights reserved.